adilsukumar/Sara-s-Hack-Squad---Hackathon/README.md

 - Node.js 18+
 - npm or yarn
 - download the node_modules from google drive as it's too big
+- for the last step, go to the node_modules folder, read the a file, go to the link, download the zip and unzip it, the paste the unziped file her without changing the name

 ### Installation